Institute of Orthopedics, Spine, & Sports

 Phone: (908) 897-0655

 The information on this page is for educational purposes only and does not constitute medical advice.
 Always consult a qualified physician before making decisions about your health or treatment.
+The procedures described on this page — medial branch blocks, radiofrequency ablation, and epidural steroid injections — are established, evidence-based interventional treatments endorsed by the North American Spine Society (NASS) and performed by board-certified specialists.
+This page is reviewed periodically for clinical accuracy.
+Last reviewed: March 2026.

 Copyright © 2026 | IOSS Medical